-A groin lump refers to any lump that appears in the groin area—where the legs and trunk connect.
+A groin lump refers to any lump that appears in the groin area where the legs and trunk connect.

-What Are the Causes of a Groin Lump?
+What are the causes of a groin lump?

 Some groin lumps can be indicators of a more serious condition.

-Some STIs may cause a cluster of lumps that may ulcerate (break open) or form sores.
-STIs require medical attention to heal.
+Some STIs may cause a cluster of lumps that may break open or form sores.
+STIs require medical treatment to heal.

 - When did the lump first appear?